 It’s the fraction game show!
 Students will find out how much they know about fractions as they work together to survive three rounds while constructing, observing and dancing to solve math problems.
 Fractions can be fun!
 Award-winning program!
 Register today!

 Get up close to owls as an avian expert from Leslie Science & Nature Center (Ann Arbor, MI) uses live birds to compare and contrast the characteristics of different owl species.
 Learn how owls have adapted to a predatory way of life.
 Dissect real owl pellets to investigate the diet of a barn owl.
 Learn about food chains and the role of avian predators in an ecosystem.
 Gain an introduction to skeletal anatomy and prey identification.
 Award-winning program!
 Register today!

 Get your goggles on!
 Dissect a cow's eye to understand how each structure works together to provide the sense of sight, just like your human eye.
 After the program, work with your class on a series of optical illusions to see how your eyes and brain work together to bring you visual messages.
 Award-winning program!
 Register today!

 Museum provides cow eyes, gloves and safety glasses (yours to keep); school must provide its own dissection tools.

 More Teacher Workshops are coming soon.
 Watch this space for more information.

 Find out where science has been hiding in your own home!

-Interested in a custom program for your pack or troop?
-You never know what’s possible until you ask!
+Our custom workshops are currently on hiatus.
+Please check back in Fall 2018 for more Scouting opportunities.
 For details, or questions regarding any of our Scouts programming, fill out our Contact Us form.